gdraheim/docker-systemctl-replacement/SYSTEMD_CONF.md

  * https://www.freedesktop.org/software/systemd/man/systemd.service.html

-It is a good idea to make the default values configurable which will then be overriden in the actual service unit config.
+It is a good idea to make the default values configurable which will then be overridden in the actual service unit config.

     GuessMainPID=yes
     TimeoutStartSec